behlkush/aws-bootcamp-cruddur-2023/journal/week7.md

 ## Verify env variables are available to backend and frontend containers

 - Do a docker compuse up and attach shell to both frontend and backend
-# Issue: Backend is failing to start
+# Issue 1: Backend is failing to start
 - On debugging i found that the env variable: AWS_COGNITO_USER_POOL_ID was not being set
 - I ran generate-env for backend again and then verified that it is present in backend-flask.env file
 - It is now present as shown in backend logs too: